deswalcodes/task-salesduo/README.md

 You’ll find these in the `/sample` directory.

-### ✅ sample1.txt
+### ✅ meeting1.txt

 ```
-Marketing Team Meeting – May 20
+Marketing Sync – May 24

-- Social campaign launches June 1.
+- We’ll launch the summer campaign on June 15.
-- Ankit to prepare ad creatives by May 28.
+- Aditi to finalize ad creatives by June 10.
+- Rahul suggested testing the email sequence before launch.
-- Feedback from the last campaign was positive.
+- Budget for the campaign is approved at $12,000.
-- Need better engagement tracking.
+- Consider using influencers on Instagram and YouTube.
 ```

 ---

-### ✅ sample2.txt
+### ✅ meeting2.txt

 ```
-Sprint Review – May 25
+Engineering Standup – May 25

-- Project Beta will be released July 15.
+- New sprint started today, ends on June 5.
-- Swati to fix remaining bugs by July 5.
+- Nikhil is assigned to fix the login bug by May 29.
-- Frontend team praised for the new UI.
+- Frontend team will refactor the dashboard components.
-- Raj to lead the next demo with stakeholders.
+- QA team reported performance issues on the reports page.
+- Riya will write the deployment scripts this week.

 ```

 ---

 ## ⚠️ Error Handling

-- `400 Bad Request`: Missing input (no file or rawText)
+- `400 Bad Request`: Missing 'text' in request body
 - `500 Internal Server Error`: API failure or unexpected issues
 - Proper logging is implemented in the server console